No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title

-It was all standing ovations and sideline snacks in the fourth quarter of college football’s most lopsided title game.
+It was all standing ovations and sideline snacks in the fourth quarter of the most lopsided bowl season game in college football history.

 In emphatic and overwhelming fashion, Georgia became the first team to repeat as College Football Playoff national champions and left no doubt the ‘Dawgs are the new bullies on the block.